 Subject Page

 Guide to Options 3

 A Guide to Terms 4

 English Baccalaureate 5

 GCSE English and English Literature 7

 GCSE Mathematics 12

 GCSE Combined Science 13

 Religious Studies 15

 English Baccalaureate Courses

 GCSE Computer Science 17

 GCSE History 18

 GCSE Geography 20

 GCSE Italian 21

 GCSE Spanish 22

 EBacc Appendix from Department of Education 23

 Non-English Baccalaureate Courses

 GCSE Art and Design 27

 GCSE Drama 28

 GCSE Design and Technology 31

+GCSE Economics 32

-GCSE Physical Education 32
+GCSE Physical Education 33

-GCSE Statistics 34
+GCSE Statistics 35

-ASDAN Short Courses in English, Maths & Expressive Arts 35
+ASDAN Short Courses in English and Maths 36

-English for Speakers of Other Languages 36
+English for Speakers of Other Languages (ESOL) 37

-IGCSE English as a Second Language 37

-Life in the United Kingdom 38

-Course Contacts 39
+Course Contacts 38

-Guide to KS4 Curriculum & Options 2023 - 2025
+Guide to KS4 Curriculum & Options 2024 - 2026

-This guide is designed to inform Year 9 learners about their course option choices which will be examined in 2025 when they are in Year 11.
+This guide is designed to inform Year 9 learners about their course option choices which will be examined in 2026 when they are in Year 11.
+This sits alongside the Options Information Video available on our website.

-The Harrow High School curriculum is designed to provide a breadth of study and enable all our learners achieve the highest possible outcomes.
+The Harrow High School curriculum is designed to provide a breadth of study and enable all our learners to achieve the highest possible outcomes.
 The guide provides a brief outline of each subject available in Key Stage 4.
 A more detailed view of each subject can be found in the curriculum area of our website.
 Here, you will not only find what knowledge and skills are being covered each term but also a rationale for why it is being covered and how it fits into the bigger picture for that subject.
+The KS4 Options part of the website also includes subject specific videos where subject leaders have provided further information and guidance.